dweb-camp-2019/meshnet/prodnet/README.md

 ### MikroTik SXTsq 5 ac (5 GHz)

 1. Download the latest release of [RouterOS for the SXTsq 5 ac](https://mikrotik.com/product/sxtsq_5_ac) (`v6.44.3 (stable)` is the version used)

+1. Connect your computer to the ethernet port of the MikroTik device and configure the static IP `192.168.88.100` on the local network interface

 1. Connect to `192.168.88.1` and login to the web interface as `admin` without password, upload the `.npk` file and reboot the device, then verify RouterOS is upgraded to the latest